kristoferlund/ic-siws-react-demo-rust/README.md

 - Store large amounts of data cheaply
 - etc

-This React demo application and template demonstrates how to login Ethereum users into an IC canister using the [ic-use-siwe-identity](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic-use-siwe-identity) hook and [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister.
+This React demo application and template demonstrates how to login Solana users into an IC canister using the [ic-use-SIWS-identity](https://github.com/kristoferlund/ic-SIWS/tree/main/packages/ic-use-SIWS-identity) hook and [ic-SIWS-provider](https://github.com/kristoferlund/ic-SIWS/tree/main/packages/ic_SIWS_provider) canister.

-The goal of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.
+The goal of the [ic-SIWS](https://github.com/kristoferlund/ic-SIWS) project is to enhance the interoperability between Solana and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## 👀 Try the live demo: https://shtr2-2iaaa-aaaal-qckva-cai.icp0.io